The Best Foods to Eat for Weight Loss

 Best Food for Weight Loss #1: Food That You Like.

-I know, I know, you’re cringing because you’re thinking about all of the junk food you’d like to consume if you only had a green light.
-Brownies and nachos and buttered rolls, they’re all dancing through your mind.
+I know, I know—you’re cringing because you’re thinking about all the junk food you’d eat if you could.
+Brownies, nachos, and buttered rolls dance through your mind.
+But forcing yourself to eat foods you dislike isn’t sustainable long term.

 And yet, if you choose to only eat foods that you think you “should” be eating, and you force yourself to eat foods you dislike, you’re probably going to end up unsatisfied and…eating the foods you were trying to avoid in the first place.
 Because holding something at arm’s length only makes us want it more.